 Balance Billing occurs when the hospital doesn’t apply the insurance discount, improperly inflating the amount that you owe (and since the insurance discount can often be up to 80% of the total charged amount, this can be an enormous amount).
 In this instance, the hospital is attempting to charge you the amount they agreed to discount.

 Within the States that have consumer protections, comprehensiveness varies significantly.
 Most laws prevent balance or surprise billing for emergency care but only a few cover non-emergency care at in-network hospitals.
-Even fewer have a process set up to actually address cases of balance or surprise billing.
+Even fewer have a process set up to actually address cases of balance or surprise medical billing.

 At the Federal-level, the government is debating legislation to address Balance Billing.
 Three pieces of legislation were introduced in the Fall of 2018 though nothing has yet been passed.

-One thing to keep in mind, however, is that these federal laws and regulations may not cover employer insurance plans.
+One thing to keep in mind, however, is that these federal laws and medical billing regulations may not cover employer insurance plans.
 It all depends on if the plan is self-insured or uses third party insurance.
 If self-insured, your plan falls under the Employee Retirement Income Security Act of 1974 (ERIS) regulations, which are vague when it comes to balance billing.
 If your work health insurance plan happens to be self-insured, the best thing to do is to reach out to the benefits department of your employer and see if someone there can help you.

-Due to the uneven legislation throughout the U.S. addressing Balance Billing, your experience will vary to those of other patients around the country.
-If your state protects consumers from Balance Billing, then we recommend researching your respective state’s laws on the subject before calling your hospital.
+Due to the uneven legislation throughout the U.S. addressing balance billing, your experience will vary to those of other patients around the country.
+If your state protects consumers from balance billing, then we recommend researching your respective state’s laws on the subject before calling your hospital.

 How to Fight Balance Billing and Get Your Bill Corrected

-Once identified you’ve that you’ve been balance billed (or even if you suspect that you’re in a situation where you might be balanced billed), you can then take these next steps to address it.
+Once you’ve identified that you’ve been balance billed (or even if you suspect that you’re in a situation where you might be balanced billed), you can then take these next steps to address it.

 Out of Network